ChemRxnEngLab/GibbsEnergyMinimizationModel/README.md

 MIT

 ## Project status
-The current state is that the model is being validated for methanation (hydrogenation of CO or CO2 into CH4) with data provided in [1].
+The current state is that the implementation is being validated for methanation (hydrogenation of CO or CO2 into CH4) with data provided in [1].

 ## References
 [1] J. Gao, Y. Wang, Y. Ping, D. Hu, G. Xu, F. Gu and F. Su, RSC Adv.
 2 (2012) 2358-2368. doi:10.1039/c2ra00632d